Kaliningrad: Local government

 The City Council of Deputies consists of 28 deputies elected by city residents in municipal elections according to a mixed mandate distribution system for a period of 5 years.
 The chairman of the Council is elected by deputies from among its members.
-The current 6th convocation was elected on September 18, 2016.
+The current 6th convocation was elected on 18 September 2016.
 The Chairman of the Council is Andrey Kropotkin from United Russia.

 The head of the city heads the administration of the city district.
 Elected by the City Council of Deputies from among the candidates presented by the Competition Commission based on the results of the competition, for the term of office of the City Council of Deputies.
 Since April 2018, the head of the city is Alexey Silanov.

 The Kaliningrad administration and the Council of Deputies are located in the building of the mayor's office at the Victory Square.

-From 1996 to 2007, the Charter of the City of Kaliningrad dated September 25, 1996 was in force in Kaliningrad, according to which the local self-government bodies were:
+From 1996 to 2007, the Charter of the City of Kaliningrad, dated 25 September 1996, was in force in Kaliningrad, according to which the local self-government bodies were: